ScotGovAnalysis/council_area_profiles/README.md

 11. **After publication** upload changes to GitHub
 12. Delete old local copies of the code

+## Who owns each tab
+The household branch is responsible for:
+- Household estimates
+- Household projections
+- Dwellings
+- Dwellings by type
+- Dwellings by council tax band

 ## Room for improvement

 In rough order of importance/urgency: